-In order to know what a good level of New Rev/S&M is, we decided to take a look at the sales & marketing efficiency of 99 publicly traded SaaS companies at the time they went public.
+In order to know what a good level of New Rev/S&M is, we looked at the sales & marketing efficiency of the last 36 SaaS IPO’s going back to MongoDB’s IPO in October 2017.
 This data comes from their S1 filing which is a prospectus issued before going public.

-As you can see, on median the SaaS businesses have sales & marketing efficiency of $0.64 in the year they filed their S1 to go public and $0.66 the year prior.
-In other words, they generated $0.64 of new revenue for each $1.00 of sales & marketing spend.
+As you can see, on median the SaaS businesses have sales & marketing efficiency of $0.63 in the year they filed their S1 to go public.
+In other words, they generated $0.63 of new revenue for each $1.00 of sales & marketing spend.
 That’s quite good given that on median, SaaS businesses have net dollar retention of 110%+ at the time of going public meaning they keep and grow the prior year’s revenue.
-In other words the $0.66 grows to $0.72 next year, $0.79 in the 3rd year, etc. If that growing revenue stream only cost you $1.00, over time you’ll build an excellent, profitable business.
-Note that while the median may be $0.65, the average is $0.95 and indeed the last 20 IPO’s since 2018 averaged $0.74 cents (highlighted in green).
+In other words the $0.63 grows to $0.70 next year, $0.77 in the 3rd year, etc. If that growing revenue stream only cost you $1.00, over time you’ll build an excellent, profitable business.
+Note that while the median may be $0.63, the average is $0.82 and indeed the last 20 IPO’s averaged $0.92 cents.

 Given that the median is $0.63, shoot for that figure or get as close to it as you can and you’ll be in great company.